Azure/fleet/docs/howtos/cluster-resource-override.md

 As the changes are implemented, the corresponding `ClusterResourceOverride` configurations will be applied to the designated clusters, triggered by the selection of matching cluster role resource `secret-reader`.

+## Verifying the Cluster Resource is Overridden
-To ensure that the `ClusterResourceOverride` object is applied to the selected resources, verify the `ClusterResourcePlacement`
+To ensure that the `ClusterResourceOverride` object is applied to the selected clusters, verify the `ClusterResourcePlacement`
 status:
 ```
 Status: